 We have good intentions, to grow our relationship with the Lord and what better way to do that than to spend time in the word?
 But, how often do we actually stick to our bible reading plan?

-This year instead of selecting a popular bible reading plan, I have decided to develop my own customized bible reading plan that speaks to where I am at and what I would like to learn and focus on this year.There is a higher probability of me sticking to a bible reading plan that’s tailor made for me.
+This year instead of selecting a popular bible reading plan, I have decided to develop my own customized bible reading plan that speaks to where I am at and what I would like to learn and focus on this year.There is a higher probability of me sticking to a custom bible reading plan.

 So, if like me, you want to get way more from your daily devotional time, here are 3 tips on how you can create your very own customized bible reading plan.

 Identify A Book Or Theme For Your Custom Bible Reading Plan